Albatross133

 A Haven in the Casbah

-Once out of the Casbah, and as expected, a couple of girls announced that their rings and bracelets had been stolen... well they had been warned but probably thought the teacher was talking to the rest of the group not them but in hindsight I would say that the kids who lived in the Casbah loved it when the hordes of schoolkids came into the casbah.
-There was always something to be had, sort of national sport.
-Back at the ship and after a head count the ship set sail and I was off on the next leg of the trip, never to set foot in North Africa, or in Africa for that matter, for another 37 years and a quick trip to Tunisia, but that's a story for another day and another page.
+nce out of the Casbah, and as expected, a couple of girls announced that their rings and bracelets had been stolen.
+They had been warned but probably thought the teacher was talking to the rest of the group, not them.
+In hindsight, I would say that the kids who lived in the Casbah loved it when the hordes of schoolkids came into the Casbah.
+There was always something to be had, sort of a national sport.
+Back at the ship, and after a head count, the ship set sail, and I was off on the next leg of the trip, never to set foot in North Africa, or in Africa for that matter, for another 37 years and a quick trip to Tunisia, but that's a story for another day and another page.

 Sardinia

-Sardinia!
-Yet another first and last...the first and last time I ever set foot in Italy.
-Honestly, and in spite of the multitude of things to do and see - from Venice to Stromboli and everything in between - Italy had never inspired me.
-I had always found reasons to go somewhere else never to Italy and the thing I remember best of Sardinia are the holiday snaps of some Aunt who went there around the same time.
+Sardinia.
+Yet another first and last.
+It was the first and, for a long time to come, the last time I would set foot in Italy.
+In spite of the multitude of things to do and see, from Venice to Stromboli and everything in between, Italy had never inspired me.
+I had always found reasons to go somewhere else, never to Italy, and the thing I remember best of Sardinia are the holiday snaps of some aunt who went there around the same time.

 Cabo Sao Vicente

-The stop in Portimao, in the Southern Portuguese Algarve, is a vivid memory of ice cream and bicycles, with registration plates, which I thought that was hilarious.
+The stop in Portimao, in the Southern Portuguese Algarve, is a vivid memory of ice cream and bicycles with registration plates, I thought that was hilarious.
 It was also a chance to see the end of the world, literally, also known as "Cape Saint Vincent"

-Moral of the story?
-It was time to rectify things and correct an oversight by adding this particular page to this particular website, defining in the process - I hope - the setting for everything that came after and is still to come.
-It was also the occasion to turn another page and shed the influence other people I have known in my life, who had never wanted to go on a cruise.
-The oversight was duly corrected and the idea of a cruise is being seriously studied, especially as coming from a landlocked country my beloved has never been on a cruise and isn't adverse to the idea of going on one to see what it’s like.
+Conclusion?
+It was time to rectify things and correct an oversight by adding this particular page to this particular website, defining in the process, I hope, the setting for everything that came after and is still to come.
+It was also the occasion to turn another page and shed the influence of other people I have known in my life, who had never wanted to go on a cruise.
+The oversight was duly corrected, and the idea of a cruise is being seriously studied, especially as, coming from a landlocked country, my beloved has never been on a cruise and isn't adverse to the idea of going on one to see what it's like.
 It might be the Queen Mary 2, not just yet anyway, and certainly never again the SS Uganda, no longer of this world, but the choice is vast.

 Analysis

-I'm not overly passionate about cruises, certainly not to the point of religiously going on one or two every year and foregoing other forms of holiday but I do see their interest and I love the almost mystic sensation that being on a ship in the middle of nowhere can procure… that of being alone in the universe and at peace with one's conscience and maker!
+I'm not overly passionate about cruises, like some, and certainly not to the point of religiously going on one or two every year and forgoing other forms of holiday, but I do see their interest, and I love the almost mystic sensation that being on a ship in the middle of nowhere can procure: that of being alone in the universe and at peace with one's conscience and maker.